jorisvandenbossche/course-python-geospatial/notebooks/visualization-03-cartopy.md

 ax.gridlines()
 ```

-Because our map is a matplotlib axis, we can use all the familiar maptplotlib commands to make plots.
+Because our map is a matplotlib axis, we can use all the familiar matplotlib commands to make plots.
 By default, the map extent will be adjusted to match the data.
 We can override this with the `.set_global` or `.set_extent` commands.

 Another example to show the difference of adding a transform or not: